Guest Speaker: Deborah Love Bradshaw

 Gary’s mother was busy in family history for many years and Gary thought she had gone as far back as they could go.
 He became active in research five years ago, but got really excited during FamilySearch training when he discovered that he could also add siblings of his direct line to his family tree.
 Gary has added over 200 new family members to his tree in the last two years.
 He is currently searching for his great-grandparents’ siblings and will work on the great-greats after that.
 Nancy’s family has been working extensively on both sides of her family and she is discovering new people in her family tree as well.
 The Blamires really enjoy helping others begin and expand their search for ancestors.

-A native of Tulsa, Juli Bulleigh is a retired accountant and the mother of a large family.
-She began family history research in 1970, when it was all done in-person research or by correspondence, and she has continued to learn as new tools and resources have become available.
-She was a librarian in the local Family History Center for 25 years, and was director for 5 of those years.
-She has used all types of records, but her most extensive experience is in Pennsylvania, New England and Midwestern States, as well as French Canadian research.
-She also has training in paleography … reading old handwriting.
+A native of Tulsa, Juli Bulleigh is a retired accountant and mother of a large family.
+She began family history research in 1970, when it was all done by in-person research or by correspondence, and has continued to learn as new tools and resources have become available.
+She was previously a librarian in the local Family History Center for 25 years, and is currently the center director.
+She researched records of many localities, but her most extensive experience is in Pennsylvania, Quebec, New England and Midwestern States.
+She also has training in paleography … reading old handwriting … that has proved useful in her research.

 Andre’ Head brings over thirty years of managerial experience to his quest for community preservation and restoration, historical confirmation, and family research.
 With his professional and avocational interests overlapping, Mr. Head served the State of Washington as a Federal Marshal, was a Safety Manager with Experience Music Project and Chateau Ste Michelle, and with his beloved bomb-sniffing canine Misha, served as a Certified Explosives Detection Officer in Seattle, Washington.
 While in Oklahoma, Andre’ taught Health and Safety courses at Central State University, now UCO, devoted attention to his first career in Fire Safety, serving as Fire Chief of Forest Park, and as Edmond’s first African American firefighter, as Edmond’s first Black Major of Fire Prevention, was earlier appointed as an Arson Investigator, and served earlier as a Life Safety Instructor.
 During the same period, Head became an avid genealogist, devoting years of research to family heritage.
 Resultantly, Andre’ collected numerous anecdotes, researched years of records and discovered previously uncovered and authentic data on six-plus generations of his own family!
 As Founder and CEO of THE COLTRANE GROUP, HISTORY IN PROGRESS, an organization committed to preserving the rich heritage and deep history of Black Towns, Head discovered the alarmingly disappearing number and often disappointing condition of many of Oklahoma’s Black Towns.
 Currently numbering only thirteen, Oklahoma’s Historic Black Towns became the primary focus of THE COLTRANE GROUP and their Board.